Skip to main content

 The immediate impact of tariffs often shows up as higher prices for raw materials, components, or finished goods.
 This directly affects your cost of goods sold and can erode profitability if you can’t adjust your pricing or find alternative suppliers.
-For smaller businesses with less negotiating power, these price hikes can be particularly challenging.
+For smaller businesses with less negotiating power, these price hikes can be particularly challenging and require strong small business cost management.

 So, how can you weather this tariff-induced uncertainty and maintain healthy cash flow?
 Here are some actionable tips: